ablamunits/ezRest/README.md

 Here is a <b>list of all API request</b>, which we will also need to submit with EX2, so lets update here with what is working.

+# Authentication

+`api/auth` GET is logged in ? if logged in - some information.

+`api/auth/login` POST login with {email, password}

+`api/auth/logout` POST logout

 # Employee

 `api/employees` GET all employee